jstnmthw/hlstatsnext/apps/daemon-v2/docs/DEVELOPMENT_BEST_PRACTICES.md

 }

-// ❌ This would cause a compile error const serverId: ServerId = 123 as ServerId;
-getPlayerStats(serverId); // Error: Argument of type 'ServerId' is not assignable to parameter of type 'PlayerId'
+// ❌ This would cause a compile error const serverId: ServerId = 123 as ServerId getPlayerStats(serverId) // Error: Argument of type 'ServerId' is not assignable to parameter of type 'PlayerId'
 ```

 **Recursive Types & Deep Mutations**: